 The U.S. National Archives and Records Administration has the Queen's original handwritten letter to President Eisenhower in its collection.

-The following YouTube video from British Pathe shows highlights of Eisenhower's 1959 visit to Britain including scenes filmed at Balmoral Castle where he enjoyed Scottish pancakes with the Queen and the Royal Family.
+The following YouTube video from British Pathe shows highlights of Eisenhower's 1959 visit to Britain including scenes filmed at Balmoral Castle where he enjoyed Scottish pancakes (drop scones) with the Queen and the Royal Family.